 I want my students, other students to love (or at least appreciate) grammar too.
 A practical guide to English grammar should include the message that grammar connects to other parts of literature, informational texts, speeches, and on.

-To which all the ELA teachers say, yeah right.
+To which all the ELA teachers say, yeah right—I’ll have to repeat this information!
 Students may be taught grammar as the standards dictate, but along the way, middle school and high school teachers will need a practical approach to grammar, an age appropriate approach.

 Regardless of feelings about the Common Core standards, most ELA teachers know that grammar and language instruction has a powerful place in ELA classes.
 Grammar, once forgotten in my classrooms, has made a comeback.

-So we have these two ideas: Teachers know grammar is important (and standards say we should teach it), and students don’t always know what they should.
+So we have several ideas: Teachers know grammar is important (and standards say we should teach it), and students don’t always know what they should.
 Using domain-specific language like “complex sentence” and “phrase” should not be foreign to ELA students, but it often is.

 When I teach grammar, I provide direct instruction just as I do when I introduce new concepts to students.
 Then, we find the grammar concepts in literature and speeches.
 We use the grammar ideas in our writing.
 We experiment.
 I teach grammar like I do other parts of class: I use a variety of approaches and review the concepts.